“Far and away the best prize that life offers is the chance to work hard at work worth doing.”

 Email: firstname.lastname@example.org (best way to contact me) Phone: (760) 757-2121, ext.
 6412 (but I prefer email)

 Consider making Oceanography or Geology part of your educational experience at Mira Costa College.
 Here in coastal San Diego County we are surrounded by a fascinating and readily accessible geologic and oceanographic environment.
 Studying oceanography and geology here is interesting, fun, and relevant to all of our lives.
-Feel free to contact me if you have questions about oceanography or geology classes, including Oceanography online (see the bottom of this page for more information).
+Feel free to contact me if you have questions about my oceanography or geology classes or labs.

 I have taught college earth science for most of my professional life, first at the University of Arizona in Tucson, then at Oberlin College in Ohio, and now Mira Costa College, where I have been since 1997.